dwfe/provider/README.md

 ### Request a value from the provider

-It is at the moment of requesting a value that automatic registration of records is performed.
-It is done once on the first request.
+It is at the moment of getting a value that automatic registration of entries is performed.
+It is done once on the first getting.
-Registration is made in the provider from which the request is made.
+Registration is made in the provider from which the getting is made.

 # Getting values from the provider